Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/Monster_of_the_Week.md

 Some of the [[moves]] don’t count as one against their count: that’s for [[moves]] that aren’t purely an advantage, but that have both a good and bad side[[The Initiate]]’s move when **in good standing with the Sect** is one of those: the move’s good and bad sides balance out, s[[The Initiate]] gets another three choices of purely useful [[moves]].

-Some playbooks have [[moves]] that are purely bad (the Monstrous’ curse and [[the Spooky]]’s dark side, for example).
+Some playbooks have [[moves]] that are purely bad (the Monstrous’ curse and [[The Spooky]]’s dark side, for example).
 When a playbook has a purely bad move, give them an extra useful move to make up for it.

 Not all the [[moves]] in the playbooks are explicitly called that, either.
-For example, [[the Expert]]’s haven is a move, but not referred to as one.
+For example, [[The Expert]]’s haven is a move, but not referred to as one.
 Do this if your move is something special that doesn’t fit into the usual list of things the hunter can do.

 [[Gear]]